 Texas red wine, whites and roses pair well with BBQ

 “Tempranillo pairs very well with what we eat in Texas, including fajitas and BBQ,” says Julie, who notes that fajitas are classic Tex-Mex food— fajitas were never Mexican food.
-Wine tasting in Texas is often paired with Tex-Mex or BBQ.
+Likewise, wine tasting in Texas is often paired with Tex-Mex or BBQ.

-The Spanish word “temprano” denotes early, so Tempranillo references that the grape was traditionally harvested earlier than other grapes.
-It thrives in the Texas terroir, where growing seasons are short.
+The Spanish word “Temprano” denotes early, so Tempranillo references that traditionally, growers harvested the grape earlier than other grapes.
+As a result, it thrives in the Texas terroir, where growing seasons are short.